AdobeDocs/commerce-operations.en/help/tools/site-wide-analysis-tool/intro.md

 - **Information** - Provides customer contact information and a summary of current tickets, with detailed information about each installed Adobe Commerce product.

-- **Recommendations** - Lists recommendations based on best practices to address issues detected on your site.
+- **Recommendations** - Lists recommendations based on best practices to address issues detected on your site: if it's something that requires an Infrastructure update, you will have to submit a request to perform the update if it's something that requires an application update, you will have to make the changes if any steps that are needed to implement the recommendations require manual intervention: if it's something that requires a [code deployment](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/architecture/pro-develop-deploy-workflow.html#deployment-workflow), that would have to be performed by your developers

 - **Exceptions** - Lists errors thrown by the application caused by abnormal conditions without an error handler.